vhmth/Pill/README.md

 ============

 * Allow for grep flags (i, r, etc.).
+* Allow for specifying no role from command line.
 * Allow for file name search (ls -a | grep).
 * Allow for specific file extension search from command line (no need for role to be declared).
 * Allow for specifying color switch off on output.